Audrey Roloff is no longer a cast member on Little People, Big World.

 She and her husband, Jeremy, quit the program in 2018.

-However, the author/podcast host/frequent user of Instagram will forever be associated with the family behind this popular reality show -- but not always in a positive sense.
+However, the author/podcast host/frequent user of Instagram will forever be associated with the family behind this popular TLC show - but not always in a positive sense.

 As has been made evident more and more of late, simply put: Audrey and her in-laws do not get along.

 There have been notable examples of tension between Audrey and Jeremy's relatives for years, with the following feuds and obstacles standing out above all the rest.

 Ready to take a rather ugly trip down memory lane?